mahollands/mahollands.github.io/_pages/about.md

 ---

 I am a postdoc in the Sheffield Physics & Astronomy group.
-I am currently working with Stuart Littlefair on the white dwarf inital-mass final-mass relation (IFMR).
+I am currently working with Stuart Littlefair on the Inital-Final Mass Relation using wide double white dwarf binaries.

 # White Dwarfs